 - Marshmallows.
 Just make sure you use the large ones, not mini marshmallows.
 These days you can even find s'mores marshmallows that are not as thick but wider.
 I just use the normal large ones.

 You could even put some fresh raspberries, blueberries, sliced strawberries, or banana slices on top of the chocolate before the marshmallow!

-Now s'mores are traditionally made by roasting the marshmallows over an open fire.
+Now s'mores are traditionally made by roasting marshmallows over an open fire.
 So this easy dessert is perfect for camping or a beach bonfire.
-But sometimes you want a s'mores at home, so broiling them is the perfect answer!
+But sometimes you want s'mores at home, so broiling them is the perfect answer!

 Turn the oven on to the broiler setting and take out a sheet pan.
 If you want easier clean up you can line a baking sheet with aluminum foil but I generally don't.
 The broiler will help just brown on top of the marshmallows quickly so you don't cook the cookie and chocolate too!

 On an ovenproof tray or baking pan place a graham cracker half down, then top it with a piece of chocolate to mostly over the surface of the biscuit and finally place a marshmallow on top.
 Repeat as many times as you like, do not worry about the top of the smores you will add that once the bottom half has been cooked.

 Place your baking tray in the oven underneath the broiler, shut the door, and check back in a minute on the degree of how cooked the marshmallow is.

 Depending on how close your tray sits to the broiler the marshmallows will brown faster or take longer, but mine usually take 2-3 minutes.
 If you want to be sure you could do one smores first and time it and see how long it takes.
 Keep in mind with a broiler is it will turn from not cooked to burned very quickly so this is not the type of thing you can walk away from and come back to.